How to Track Website SEO Performance in WordPress [Full Guide]

 - Demonstrates Value: Reporting on SEO metrics shows stakeholders the tangible benefits of your SEO work.

 The effectiveness of your SEO campaigns can be measured through various metrics.
-But in this blog post, we will tackle the 6 key metrics.
+In this blog post, we will tackle the different key metrics that directly affect SEO performance.
 The results of these key metrics can be determined with the use of different tools.

 The organic traffic can come from various sources like search engines, social media, direct visits, and referrals.
 The majority, around 90%, typically comes from Google.